 The El Segundo Refinery is a very unique facility because it is wedged between two residential communities on the Santa Monica Bay.
 Since many of our employees live in these communities, we are acutely aware of our location and have developed our programs and policies accordingly.
 We want to do the right thing to protect our neighbors, our employees and their families.
-In fact, the refinery is a member of the Beach Cities Community Awareness and Emergency Response (CAER) group, whose purpose is to share best practices on preventing and responding to incidents, to educate the public, and to sponsor a telephone call-out system used for emergency notifications.
 In addition, our own on-site fire department not only conducts training for our staff but for neighboring city fire departments as well.
 We are constantly working to improve our efforts to protect the environment in which we live and work.

-In an effort to reduce air emissions and increase energy efficiency, Chevron's El Segundo Refinery built an $80 million Cogeneration facility that provides most of the electrical and steam power we require.
+In an effort to reduce air emissions and increase energy efficiency, Chevron's El Segundo Refinery built a Cogeneration facility that provides all of the electrical and steam power we require.
 We also have a Regenerative Thermal Oxidizer plant that controls both odors and hydrocarbon emissions as we do our part to keep Southern California's air clean.

 Chevron is required to follow numerous federal, state and local laws in order to protect human health and the environment.
 Petroleum refining is one of the most heavily regulated industries in the world.
 There are several local oversight agencies that we interface with on a frequent basis.
 For example, the South Coast Air Quality Management District has a designated inspector who is in our facility several times per week to ensure that we are complying with air quality regulations.

 Results We're Proud Of